codetojoy/easter_eggs_for_gradle/README.md

-# easter_eggs_for_gradle
+# Introduction

+Easter's Eggs for build tools

+This does not refer to the secret-codes/tricks in video games!

-Define an 'egg' to be a simple example that offers a starting point / reference.
+Define an 'egg' to be a simple example that offers a starting point.
+I like to keep examples/eggs around for reference, and wanted to share with the world.